alexpovel/latex-extras-docker/README.md

 ## Some thoughts

-  - `texlive-full` will prompt for Geographic Area usually.
+  - [`texlive-full` will usually prompt for Geographic Area](https://stackoverflow.com/q/52108289).
 Employ `ENV DEBIAN_FRONTEND noninteractive` to suppress dialog creation, to which we are unable to respond in a Docker building process (which is why it fails).
 It is discouraged from in the [FAQ](https://docs.docker.com/engine/faq/).
   - Went back from `FROM ubuntu:latest` to a specific version for long-term compatibility concerns.
   - [Keep Layers at a low count](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), therefore summarize into one/few `RUN` commands.